 Our metaphors teach us a lot of spiritual truth, and not only that.
 They give us images to form brand new insights.
 My own spiritual practices are metaphor heavy.
-I haven’t found an older path that was a fit, so I have explored many metaphors to identify and come to understand what I am actually experiencing.
+I haven’t found an older path that was a fit, so I have explored many metaphors to identify and come to understand what I am experiencing.

 Such as the metaphor of a journey being on a path?
 Yes, this is itself a metaphor.